Media-Ed-Online/intro-web-dev-2017aut/modules/topic-05/_posts/2017-01-03-hyperlinks-int.md

 **Relative URLs** contain no protocols or domain information.
 This is convenient because they are shorter, but can _only_ reference files in the same path.

 It also should be noted that in the language of web design, the `index.html` file is referred to as the **home page** once hosted, as it becomes the "entry" to your site.
-It is also the page most users will retrun to again and again as your "base of opperations," as it were.
+It is also the page most users will return to again and again as your "base of opperations," as it were.

 <h3 id="first-heading">Page to Page</h3>